|Other||Putuņhua (Mandarin Chinese), Qazaq, Kırğız, Tajik, Tocharian, Mongolian|

 The topography is a mix of mountains, basins, deserts, oases, and rivers.
 The elevation ranges from the top of Mount Qogır (K2), the world's second highest mountain at 8611 meters (28,251 feet), to the Turpan Depression which is 154 meters (505 feet) below sea level.
 Much of the country is dominated by the fearsome Takla Makan desert; in the ancient language of the area, the name means "Go in, and you won't come out".

 ca. 13,5 mln.
 About 55% of the inhabitants are of the Uygur nationality, 30% are Han Chinese, and the remainder belong to various ethnic minorities.
-The predominant spoken language is Uygur, a Turkic language that is usually written in Uygur script.
+The language of governance is Uygur, a Turkic language that is usually written in Uygur script.
 The Han Chinese inhabitants speak Putuņhua (Mandarin).
-Other important languages include Qazaq, Kırğız, Tajik, Tocharian, and Mongolian.
+Other important languages include Qazaq, Kırğız, Tajik, Tocharian, Mongolian, and Xibe (Manchu).

 Upon independence from Chinese rule, the Russian puppet regime planned to institute a currency change from the old Chinese money to the Russian rouble.
 This move proved so unpopular when it was announced, however, and Uyguristan was otherwise docile enough to Russian influence, that the planned change was abandoned.